MingyuYan-ICT/MingyuYan-ICT/_pages/about.md

   - /about.html
 ---

 I am an associate professor working in The Institute of Computing Technology of the Chinese Academy of Sciences.
-My research interests include computer architecture, graph analytics accelerator, graph neural network accelerator.
+My research interests include computer architecture, hardware accelerators for graph-based applications, and graph machine learning algorithms.

 News